 People can message you only if you’ve matched, so there are no unsolicited greetings.
 You can immediately see what sort of relationship people are looking for, and while that doesn’t sound revolutionary, it reflects the fact that Hinge carries more of a dating expectation than a hookup expectation à la Tinder.
 Best of all, since the matches are curated by your answers to questions, it’s quite a bit harder to come across someone who’s just looking to send inappropriate pictures — and that’s a big plus in our book.

-You can only add photos of yourself from Facebook or Instagram, though, which is kind of limiting if you’re not very active on either.
+You can add photos of yourself from Facebook, Instagram, or your camera roll — and link your Instagram, if you like.
 Hinge used to be based around a Facebook friends-of-friends model, but it has since distanced itself from Facebook, which means it’s a lot harder to run out of potential matches.
 However, this means Hinge is a lot less unique than it used to be.
 Like other apps, there’s a free version and a subscription-based version called Preferred.
 The free membership has limited filters and likes and a reduced ability to see everyone who likes you.
 The paid membership lifts those restrictions and costs $10 a month, with a reduced fee per month if you sign on for three or six months.

 There was no way we could discuss the best dating apps without mentioning the granddaddy of them all.
 Match was at the top of the dating game long before dating apps like Tinder existed, and its experience shows.
 Signup is simple but can take a little time — it involves entering your details, answering a few questions about your preferences, and adding a couple of photos.
 Facebook registration isn’t needed, thankfully.